 When appraising homes, the appraiser compares like with like.
 They hunt down the most comparable properties they can find.
-Therefore, it is imperative that only homes within a retirement community be used for their comps.
-The unique nature of retirement communities requires that one compares only homes for sale and sold within retirement communities.
-There are exceptions if there are no comparables.
-Then the appraiser can use comps outside of the community but they make adjustments.
+Therefore, it is imperative when appraising a 55+ community home that only homes within a 55+ community be used for their comps.
+The unique nature of 55+ communities requires that one compares only homes for sale and sold within 55+ communities.
+There are exceptions if there are no comparables within the 55+ community or other 55 Plus communities in the area.
+Then the appraiser can use other comparable but they make adjustments.

 One finds that home prices are generally lower in 55+ communities than the regular home market.
 Here are some reasons why: